Select another wine

 About

-This is the fifth vintage of the wine being varietally labelled.
-The Greek Room Vineyard, a.k.a. the Grancari vineyard in the Onkaparinga Hills, has always been the source of fruit for this wine and remains one of the great sites in the Ochota Barrels’ lineup.
-‘The Green Room’ was created as an incubator of sorts for a wine ready for the ‘big stage’ and this wine has certainly arrived and the name will continue moving forward.
-The Grenache for this wine was Amber’s earliest pick of the year for this vineyard, which is owned and operated by the Ochotas’ dear old friend, Rino.
-The 81-year-old certified organic vines are tucked in behind suburbia, and with an easy and lightly worked fermentation comes a youthful, fragrant, and bright wine.
+The Green Room Vineyard, a.k.a. the Grancari vineyard in the Onkaparinga Hills farmed by the Ochotas’ dear old friend, Rino, has always been the source of fruit for this wine and remains one of the great sites in the Ochota Barrels’ lineup.
+‘The Green Room’ was created as an incubator of sorts for a wine ready for the ‘big stage.’
+It’s also the place you want to be in the barrel of a wave (a nod to Taras and Ambers’ love for surfing).
+The 83-year-old certified organic vines are tucked in behind suburbia, and with an easy and lightly worked fermentation comes a youthful, fragrant, and bright wine.
+This red wine is bottled in clear glass to “encourage the glorious simplicity of what mother nature can provide without interference.”

-The fruit was hand-harvested over two weeks in mid-February.
-The fruit was fermented with ambient yeasts, with about half the batch fermenting entirely whole-cluster.
+The fruit was hand-harvested over two weeks in mid-late February.
+The fruit was fermented with ambient yeasts, with about 25% of the batch fermenting entirely whole-cluster.
 The fruit was all cold-soaked for five days until wild yeast fermentation kicked off.
-The ferments were gently foot stomped and hang plunged between one week and a month depending on the ferment.
-The wine was basket-pressed to old French barriques for five months of aging then blended and settled in tank.
-It was bottled without fining and just a small 46 ppm sulfur addition and pad filtration.
+The ferments were gently foot stomped and after 12 days, the wine was basket-pressed to old French barriques for four months of aging then blended and settled in tank.
+It was bottled with just a small sulfur addition and pad filtration.
+No fining.

 Stats